Budget Friendly North America & Canada Family Ski Season

 • The total costs above include the days before starting at the snow and the house sits and living costs while in Seattle and Salmon Arm, Canada, between snow stints.

-Planning a Trip to North America?
+Planning a Trip to Canada or USA?

 If you enjoyed our North America and Canada Family Ski Trip blog or found it useful, please feel free to click on any of the ads on the page, it doesn’t cost you anything, but it does help us see a little money to cover the hosting costs of the website.